 Pancontinental has followed regulatory requirements concerning physical interactions in its workplace and the Company has eliminated all non-essential travel for its personnel.
 Personnel are encouraged to take advantage of digital communications and flexible work locations whenever possible.
+Video conferencing was used widely throughout the financial year which saved on costs and protected the safety of Pancontinental personnel.

-The Company's CEO Ernie Myers and the Non-Executive Directors have volunteered a 50% reduction in their salary and fees, while the Executive Director and the additional staff member have taken a voluntary 25% reduction in their salaries.
-The Company's Directors and Staff are continuing appropriately with their duties to maintain operation of the Company.
+The Company's CEO and the Non-Executive Directors have volunteered a 50% reduction in their salary and fees, while the Executive Director and the additional Staff member have taken a voluntary 25% reduction in their salaries.
+This was implemented at the commencement of the COVID-19 pandemic and has continued into the 2021 financial year.